"Fly-Fishing for Alaska's Arctic Grayling Sailfish of the North"

-Purchase a personally autographed copy for just $25.00 USD, including shipping and handling within the United States.
+Purchase a personally autographed copy for the Holiday price of $14.95 USD, including shipping and handling within the United States.
 Use your VISA or Mastercard by clicking the button below.
 Payments will be processed by PayPal, the internet's fast, free and secure payment site.

 Published January 2010 Frank Amato Publications.

 "Pudge Kleinkauf has invested 30 years into grayling experiences and is an acknowledged expert at teaching grayling fishing with a fly rod.
 Her appreciation for this sailfish of the north, the fish with a scent that sniffs of Thyme (hence the Latin identity) flows like an addictive validation and by the end of the book she makes convincing argument that grayling are worthy of attention and appreciation.

 The 184-colorful pages detail grayling life cycle, habitat and feeding behavior, describe in detail seasonal flowing and stillwater fly fishing techniques and presentations, reveals the best of Alaska grayling areas, explains and illustrates the flies that successful anglers rely upon and includes a section of maps that divide the state into drainages that I found useful as a general reference to locating Alaskan rivers.
 Tyers will appreciate the 14 pages of illustrated patterns and recipes covering the Grayling spread from dries to emergers, nymphs to streamers and eggs to smolts.